Virus pummels French Polynesia, straining ties with Paris

 In a Tahiti rehab center, a 50-year-old man said he had avoided vaccines because of social media posts calling them dangerous.
 Choking with emotion, he described the fear and regret that consumed him while hospitalized.

-One woman described struggling for air while in intensive care, and being unable to keep her eyes open.
+One woman described struggling for air while in intensive care and being unable to keep her eyes open.
 She urged anyone within earshot to get vaccinated.

 Angela Charlton in Paris contributed.